White Christmas (film): Contemporary reception

 A review in The Guardian wrote that "there is, on this evidence, nothing much wrong with VistaVision; the shape of its huge screen is in accordance with the normal picture seen by the human eye (it is high as well as wide and does not, therefore, look like a vast letter-box) and it gives a nice impression of depth.
 Alas, there is much wrong with the film itself: This “musical” is unfair both to Kaye and to Crosby, both of whom can be very funny when their script-writers permit."

-Later critiques
+Later interpretations

-As the film evolved to become a Christmas classic, critical analysis moved to the film's depictions of 1950s American culture.
-The feminist film theorist Linda Mizejewski commented that, although the film invoked nostalgia for minstrel shows and homoerotic buddy films, it also disavows both forms of entertainment as verboten due to changing cultural norms.
-Monica Hesse, writing 64 years after the film's release, attributed the film's enduring popularity to its unabashed depictions of contemporary racism and sexism, serving to inspire viewers to continue pressing for cultural reform.
+Some later scholarly and popular writing has examined White Christmas in light of changing cultural norms rather than reassessing it as a contemporary social critique.
+Film scholar Linda Mizejewski has analyzed the film’s nostalgic references to earlier entertainment forms—such as minstrel-style performance and wartime “buddy” dynamics—situating them within mid-20th-century genre conventions and postwar cultural transitions.

+In a retrospective column, Monica Hesse reflected on the film’s continued popularity while acknowledging that aspects of its gender roles and cultural assumptions reflect the era in which it was made.
+She characterized the film as a product of its time that modern audiences may view with greater historical awareness rather than as an intentional social statement.